Harvey Club of London

 The Harvey Club of London is the oldest currently active medical club in Canada.
 It was founded by Drs.
 James W. Crane and C.M.
 Crawford in 1919 in London, Ontario.
 The club was initially founded as a way for practicing physicians to stay abreast of new developments in biomedical sciences, analogous to the modern concept of continuing medical education, a function that it continues to perform with annual presentations of papers.
-The club also provides financial support to students in the form scholarships at the medical school of Western University.
+The club also provides academic and financial support to students at the medical school of Western University.

 Origins

 In response to a number of requests to have a medical refresher course, Dr. James W. Crane and others founded the Harvey club in 1919, at the end of the first World War.
 Annual dinner meetings were held initially at Tecumseh house in London, Ontario, where members would present papers.
 The club was named after William Harvey, renowned English physician and physiologist, famous for the detailed description of the systemic circulation as a closed circuit.

 In addition to presentations, the club briefly published papers into a locally distributed journal, The Bulletin of Harvey Club, which was republished in the Canadian Medical Association Journal.
 More commonly, papers presented at the Harvey Club are published in other journals.

-The motto of the club is "Dii laboribus omnia vendunt" which is Latin for "the Gods sell everything for effort".
-It may originate from epigrams published in 1666 by Antoine-Ferdinand Van Vlaenderen.